Here are some of the most frequently asked questions:

 Advanced Placement is a globally-recognized academic program, currently offered in secondary schools in over 100 countries around the world.
 More than 600 universities in more than 60 countries and territories outside of the United States recognize AP Exam scores for admission, credit and placement.
 Taking AP courses and exams provides students with recognized academic credentials, wherever their college or university plans will lead.
 To learn more about universities that recognize AP qualifications, see this link.

 How many exams do students have?

 There are exams in all courses following each semester.
 An exam usually lasts two hours.
 These exams go in to the overall evaluation of a student and therefore constitute one part of a students final grade.

 What kind of high school credits, and diploma would my child receive when he/she graduates?

 Students who graduate will receive an A+ World Academy diploma.
 We are currently an official MSA Candidate.
-You can see the accreditation section of our website for more information.

 Will my high school credits be transferrable if I only attend grade 11?